The Suite Bettie Jean Story

 Who Was Bettie Jean?

-Bettie Jean Dunham was born December 1, 1923.
+Bettie Jean Dunham was born December 1, 1923 in Sparks, OK.
 As a child she moved with her parents to Chicago and spent her school years there.
 Leaving high School she was offered a scholarship at a prestigious art school but instead decided to follow her dream of being a singer.

 She remained and sang in the area with notable bands such as Art Van Damme and several others.
 Then in the early 1940's along with her parents she moved back to her roots in Oklahoma.
 Still pursuing her dream she answered an ad in the classified section of The Daily Oklahoman placed by a young musician named Amato Guariglia.